About PrivateClaw

 Architecture

 Each customer gets a dedicated Confidential VM (AMD SEV-SNP) with its own network security group.
 The orchestrator handles billing, provisioning, and the SSH management interface.
 Your VM is isolated.
 Only your SSH key can access it.
-Egress is enforced per-CVM with per-tier usage grants.
+Egress is enforced per-CVM with per-tier usage limits.